DIDSR/hybrid-breastCT/README.md

 # hybrid-breastCT
-This repository contains tools for generating hybrid breast CT images combining simulated pathology with real anatomical background.
+This repository contains code for generating hybrid breast CT images combining simulated pathology with real anatomical background.
 ![image](https://github.com/user-attachments/assets/539ca4a7-c2c6-46b8-8069-080405025048)

+Each of these steps is embedded in ```hybrid-simulation.py```, found in the ```code``` directory.
 ## Code Features